juliengouban/Weather-Station-ESP32/README.md

 ![Alt text](image/2.png?raw=true "PCB in 3D view")

-This is where you'll find the 128-megabit flash memory to store the program.
-The 2-pin connector allows you to force USB boot:
+We have added a clock module that allows for an accurate time even when our board is powered off.
+This module is powered by +5V and uses a coin cell battery when the board is off:

 ![Alt text](image/3.png?raw=true "PCB in 3D view")

-The 12Mhz crystal provides the clock for our RP2040 microcontroller:
+We use a MicroSD card module to store temperature measurements along with a date and time, allowing us to generate graphs on our web server:

 ![Alt text](image/4.png?raw=true "PCB in 3D view")